La Grenadière: Plot summary

 La Grenadière is the name of a farm house overlooking the Loire at Saint-Cyr-sur-Loire near Tours.
 A woman named Madame Willemsens comes to rent the house, and stays there with her two young sons Louis Gaston and Marie Gaston, and her elderly servant Annette.
 Her past life is not explained.
-She reveals to her older son, 13 year old Louis that she is terminally ill.
+She reveals to her older son, 13-year-old Louis that she is terminally ill.
 The family then spend the last few months of her life trying to enjoy their life and their idyllic surroundings.
 Louis also dedicates himself to study, particularly mathematics, as he plans to join the navy in order to support himself and his brother.

 On her death bed, she asks Louis to write a letter to her husband Lord Brandon in England announcing her death.
 She also charges Louis to act as a father to Marie and gives him her entire life savings of 10,000 francs.
-Louis explains that he has already decided give the funds to Annette who will care for Marie while he attends a technical college in Tours.
+Louis explains that he has already decided to give the funds to Annette who will care for Marie while he attends a technical college in Tours.
 Louis, meanwhile will join the French Navy in order to secure his fortune.
-Madame Willemsens is greatly consoled by Louis' maturity in the moments prior to her passing.
+Madame Willemsens is greatly consoled by Louis' maturity in the moments prior to her death.